cerfacs-globc/icclim/README.rst

 --------------

-icclim is part of `C4I platform <https://dev.climate4impact.eu>`_ backend and is integrated in `CLIPC Portal <http://www.clipc.eu>`_.
-You may also (soon) find icclim within the Copernicus C3S Climate Data Store (CDS). icclim is also used by some independent researchers.
+icclim is part of `C4I platform <https://dev.climate4impact.eu>`_ backend and is integrated in `CLIPC Portal <http://www.clipc.eu>`_. icclim is also used by some independent researchers.